joelnitta/japan_ferns_spatial_phy/README.md

 Code repostitory to run analyses and generate figures and manuscript for Nitta et al. "Exploring dimensions of biodiversity in Japanese ferns".

 All code is in [R](https://cran.r-project.org/).
-The [drake package](https://ropensci.github.io/drake/) is used to manage the workflow.
-To run all analyses and generate the manuscript, [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) and run `drake::r_make()`.
+The [targets package](https://docs.ropensci.org/targets/index.html) is used to manage the workflow.
+To run all analyses and generate the manuscript, [clone this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) and run `targets::tar_make()`.

 ## Data